thanethomson/alien-invasion/README.md

 ## Assumptions
 The following assumptions have been made when looking at the problem definition:

+* A minimum of 2 aliens is necessary for a meaningful simulation.
 * The map is visualised as a grid, where cities occupy single squares within that grid.
 * Necessarily, it will be possible for there to be empty squares within the map